 There is much to see, much to discover in this wonderful world of ours.

-May the new year fill your days with wonder.
+May your days be filled with wonder.